CBrandt4/StoreFinder/README.md

 Right now, each api call is about $0.02.
 So, if a customer hits "Search this area" repeatedly, or many customer are using the app with your api key, it will be quite expensive.

 We could fetch the store locations from a database.
-This would make each fetch free, but would require maintenance to keep an updated list of stores, espcecially with stores possibly opening and closing permanently.
+This would make each fetch free, but would require maintenance to keep an updated list of stores, especially with stores possibly opening and closing permanently.
 This would be a fixed cost model, where api costs don't scale with customer traffic.

 # Future features

-0. When "Get Directions" button is tapped, customer has options between Waze, Apple Maps, Google Maps.
+0. When "Get Directions" button is tapped, the customer has options between Waze, Apple Maps, Google Maps.

 1. User has option between "Get Directions" or "Shop Online"